Aviation Research Centre: Inventory

 Lakshya is equipped with advanced support system to help it perform tactful aerial exploration in the battlefield, including target acquisition.
 The 6 ft Lakshya is fitted with a digitally controlled engine that can be operated from the ground using a remote.
 Lakshya had been designed by Aeronautical Development Establishment, Bangalore.
 Lakshya is a surface/ship launched high subsonic reusable aerial target system, remotely piloted from ground.
 It provides training to the gun and missile crew and to air defence pilots for weapon engagement.

+As of 2024, ARC operates the Special Mission Aircraft fleet of the Indian Air Force like Boeing 707-337C Phalcon, Global 5000 and Gulfstream III.

 Bases

-According to a report from Globalsecurity.org, R&AW Aviation Research Centre operated bases at Charbatia Air Base in Choudwar, Cuttack district (largest base); Sarsawa Air Base near Saharanpur on the Uttar Pradesh-Haryana border; Dum Duma Air Base near Tinsukia in Assam; Palam Air Base in Delhi; and the Farkhor Air Base, the only Indian military airbase situated in a foreign country, at Farkhor/Ayni in Tajikistan.
+According to a report from Globalsecurity.org, the Research and Analysis Wing (R&AW) Aviation Research Centre operated bases at Charbatia Air Base in Choudwar, Cuttack district (largest base); Sarsawa Air Base near Saharanpur on the Uttar Pradesh-Haryana border; Dum Duma Air Base near Tinsukia in Assam; Palam Air Base in Delhi; and the Farkhor Air Base, the only Indian military airbase situated in a foreign country, at Farkhor/Ayni in Tajikistan.

 In 2018 the Duma Duma Air Base was identified as one of 15 disused airfields that could be transferred to other public agencies.
 At the time it was being looked after by the Defense Estate Organization.